When your boss gives you a task or a project to carry out you might not like it, but to keep your job you do it.

 This means lack of self-discipline.

-This means lack of inner strength.
+It also means lack of inner strength.

 This means that you do not value your words and your promises.